awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

 1. On the **Attach to Auto Scaling Group** page, select **an existing Auto Scaling group**, select the instance, and then choose **Attach**\.

 1. If the instance doesn't meet the criteria, you get an error message with the details\.
-For example, it might not be in the same Availability Zone as the Auto Scaling group\.
+For example, the instance might not be in the same Availability Zone as the Auto Scaling group\.
 Choose **Close** and try again with an instance that meets the criteria\.

 ## Attaching an Instance Using the AWS CLI<a name="attach-instance-aws-cli"></a>